Skip to content

 Optimize

-Use the evidence to fix leaks, stabilize batch sizes, and avoid repeat OOM failures in future runs.
+Use the evidence to fix leaks, restore the intended batch size, and avoid repeat OOM failures in future runs.

 Before: OOM at batch_size=64